fengchenxue/AGGAssignment/README.md

 ```

 ## Scenes
 Scenes can be found on the Moodle page.
-Please download them and place in the working directory.
+Please download them and place them in the working directory.

 ## Tasks for Students
 Several functions and algorithms are left incomplete and require implementation.
 Look for comments such as:

 ```cpp
 // Add code here
 ```